 Todd began doodling as a child, urged by his parents to draw instead of watching TV, and his earliest influence – the pop art of the 60’s – has remained with him today as an inspiration.
 “Flower-Power” graphics, those ubiquitous brightly colored daisy stickers, Peter Max paintings, Andy Warhol all made a lasting impact on the young artist.
 Growing up in the Midwest in the 60’s and 70’s definitely left a lasting imprint on Todd’s design aesthetic, with its odd color combinations and retro hippie-graphics.

-Todd started painting in 2013 and would often paint with his two young daughters.
-The girls would mix their own rich colors, paint for 20 minutes, and then lose interest.
+In 2013 Todd started painting and would often paint with his two young daughters.
+The girls would mix their own rich colors, paint for a while, and then lose interest.
 Instead of pouring the paint down the drain, Dad would pull out a piece of butcher paper and do his thing - the flower doodle.
 What turned into wrapping paper for presents soon had people asking if it existed on canvas.

 With the deft utilization of simple forms, he is somehow able to create portraits, houses, scenics, full-figure nudes, vases on tables and abstracts.
 The repetitive rounded curves and flowing circles have a familiar sensuality that everyone, consciously or not, finds familiar and comforting.
-His paintings and street murals all share the same joyous iconographic doodles of his youth, thereby fulfilling his desire to bring a smile to everyone’s face, and a bit more joy into the world.
+His paintings and street murals all share the same joyous iconographic doodles of his youth, thereby fulfilling his desire to bring a bit more joy into the world.
 Todd is currently a resident of the famous Brewery Art Colony, the largest live/work artist compound in the country.

 I think that art exists to make us feel something.
 That’s why we’re all here.
 To experience stuff.
 Feel things.
 Express ourselves.
 Art acts as a spring board for that.
 I feel compelled to create, and try to paint every day, as I have had this feeling my whole life.
 I truly feel that it is my mission on the planet - to make beauty, spread joy.